Exponential sales growth is projected for the legal marijuana industry -- but don't expect a consumer paradise.

 But it’s support for marijuana from business investors that could well make the biggest difference in the ongoing debate over marijuana.
 In states like California, Colorado and Massachusetts that allow marijuana to be legally grown as well as smoked, venture capitalists, dubbed “ganja-preneurs,” are supporting large-scale marijuana cultivation projects — and they’re beginning to have ripple effects in local economies.

-According to the cannabis market research company ArcView, the legal marijuana industry grew to $6.9 billion in sales in 2016, a 34% increase over the prior-year period.
+According to the cannabis market research company ArcView, the legal marijuana industry grew to $6.9 billion in sales in 2016, a 34% increase over the prior year.
 But that’s just the beginning.
 ArcView estimates that pot sales will top $21 billion by 2021, and a whopping $50 billion by 2026 — a 300% increase in just five years, and a 700% increase over ten years.
 It’s the largest single growth spurt projected for any US industry – bar none.

 In some local markets, pot’s already spurring an unprecedented real estate boom.
 Dilapidated industrial warehouses are being converted into indoor greenhouses, while empty storefronts are being revived as boutique pot shops.
 “From Monterey, Calif., to Portland, Me., the new industry is reshaping once-blighted neighborhoods and sending property values soaring,” crowed a recent New York Times article.